whitezom7/CoreFIVE/README.md

 ## License

 CoreFIVE is released under the [MIT License](https://github.com/whitezom7/CoreFIVE/blob/main/LICENSE).
-You are free to use, modify, and distribute CoreFIVE for your personal learning and development projects.
+You are free to use, modify, and distribute CoreFIVE for your personal and commercial projects.

 ## Support

-As a solo development and learning project, direct support for CoreFIVE is limited.
-However, you can refer to the CoreFIVE documentation, explore online resources, and engage with the wider FiveM and C# developer community for assistance and learning opportunities.
+As a solo development project, direct support for CoreFIVE is limited.
+However, you can explore online resources, and engage with the wider FiveM and C# developer community for assistance and learning opportunities.

 ## About

-CoreFIVE is a solo development and learning project aimed at providing developers with a platform to explore the FiveM RP environment, enhance their development skills, and create customized RP experiences.
+CoreFIVE is a solo development project aimed at providing developers with a platform to explore the FiveM RP environment, enhance their development skills, and create customized RP experiences.

 --